VanishedAIR/DIYmyCar/README.md

 - Began updating the CSS to achieve a more professional look (work in progress).

 ---
-Feel free to explore the site and provide feedback for further enhancements!
+Feel free to explore the site and provide feedback for further improvements!